Ruiyang-Wang/STA304-Final-East-Asia-GDP-Analysis/README.md

 -   Assist on citations.

 The assistance provided by LLMs was focused on improving efficiency and accuracy.
 A record of LLM interactions is available in `other/` for transparency.

-## Some Checks

-- [ ] Remove files or directories that are unnecessary for the final analysis or presentation.
-- [ ] Verify and update comments in all R scripts for clarity.
-- [ ] Ensure the README checklist is removed once all items are addressed.